AVSystem/developer-zone/docs/Coiote_IoT_DM/Device_tests/Use_API_Jenkins_integration.md

 1. Enter pipeline and select **Build Now**.

 !!! note
-    Remember to check if the device you run the tests for is connected and registered in {{ short_name }}.
+    Remember to check if the device you run the tests for is connected and registered in {{ coiote_short_name }}.
 2. Once the tests are performed, you will see your build status along with a graph reporting the execution status for each test.
 ![A standard pipeline build with test result report](images/image109.png "Build with test result report")